NIVANorge/Mobius2/docs/existingmodels/easytox.md

 ![Water flow diagram](../img/easytox/waterflow.png)

 Figure: A conceptual water balance diagram for the model.
+This is a simplified diagram.
+It is possible to connect several river sections and lakes in arbitrary branching structures.
+Land hydrology can be separated into sub-catchments and land use classes.

 ### SimplyQ (catchment hydrology)